Observation of mirror-odd and mirror-even spin texture in ultrathin epitaxially strained RuO2 films

-Here, using spin-resolved ARPES, we probe the momentum-spin-energy resolved one-electron spectral density of the 2.7~nm epitaxially-strained metallic RuO$_2$ films grown by hMBE, a regime of dimensionality and strain that has never been achieved before in ARPES experiments.
+Here, using spin-resolved ARPES, we probe the momentum-spin-energy resolved one-electron spectral density of the 2~nm epitaxially strained metallic RuO$_2$ films grown by hMBE, a regime of dimensionality and strain that has not been achieved before in spin-resolved ARPES experiments.
 Narrow bands arising from surface states in proximity to the Fermi level modified by the epitaxial strain are observed.
-Further, we unveil the coexistence of mirror-odd and mirror-even $k$-space spin texture by detecting both in-plane and out-of-plane photoelectron spin polarization.
-Through symmetry analyses, we find that the paramagnetic state of the 2.7~nm ultra-thin RuO$_2$ on a TiO$_2$ substrate belongs to a polar point group.
-We further show that if the observed mirror-even spin polarization arises from intrinsic magnetism regardless of photoemission multiple scattering, the time-reversal-symmetry-broken phase of epitaxially-strained RuO$_2$ films likely belongs to the $m'm2'$ magnetic point group, hence providing direct evidence of non-relativistic spin texture in ultra-thin strained RuO$_2$.
-This magnetic point group is consistent with both a ferromagnetic phase and a $d$-wave altermagnetic phase with magnetic moments pointing along the film plane.
+Furthermore, we unveil the coexistence of mirror-odd and mirror-even $k$-space spin texture by measuring both in-plane and out-of-plane photoelectron spin polarization.
+Through symmetry analyses and numerical simulations of the spin-polarized spectra, we find that such observed spin polarization cannot be explained by the polar character of the crystal nor by photoemission extrinsic effects, and must point to the intrinsically broken TRS in ultrathin epitaxially strained RuO$_2$ films.
+The possible magnetic point groups are deduced theoretically, consistent with both a ferromagnetic phase and a $d$-wave altermagnetic phase with magnetic moments pointing within the film plane.

-\section{Results}
+\subsection{Results}